learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Added an anonymous option to the contact form
 - Added a filter for expired vs unexpired permissions and student registrations in the admin panel
 - Users without a profile are now prompted to fill one out upon logging in
+- Forms can no longer be submitted more than once before the new page loads, hopefully preventing some rare database errors and duplicate program charges

 Minor bug fixes
 ~~~~~~~~~~~~~~~